NHSDigital/integration-adaptor-nhais/README.md

 Note: This variable must not be set when the tests run automatically as part of a pipeline.
 Ryuk guarantees container cleanup up after each test (even if the test crashes) and disabling it could lead to a resource leak in the build environment.

+#### Integration Tests: Error thrown with "Alpine:3.5"

+The integration tests use the [Testcontainers](https://www.testcontainers.org/) framework and in some cases may fail to run due to an error with being able to access a docker image for alpine:3.5.
+If you encounter this error, you will need to run the following to download a copy of the image before running the tests:

+    Docker pull alpine:3.5